 Receiving goods and delivery dockets

-- Click the +Docket button on the purchase order page.
+Click the +Add Docket button on the purchase order page.

-- Once you've check All goods received all purchase order items will have material markups applied and will be created as billable items on the task.
-Jump to the Material markups section of the article for more information
+If the PO is raised from a task, when All goods received is checked all items ordered will have material markups applied and will be created as billable items on the task.
+Jump to the Material markups section of the article for more information.

 Receiving and paying the invoice via the accounting partner